 Our discovery that miR-29 may also suppress Paneth cells provides another means by which gut permeability and inflammation may increase.
-Specifically, we suggest that an early increase in miR-29 leads to Paneth cell loss, which dampens anti-microbial activity, likely promotes small intestinal dysbiosis, which in turn compromises barrier integrity leading to increased risk of inflammation.
-Paneth cell defects have long been implicated in the pathogenesis of CD, and in fact are more prevalent in children compared to adults ^{51,52} We suggest that the aberrant elevation of miR-29 in pediatric CD, but not adult CD, may contribute to this difference.
+Specifically, we suggest that an early increase in miR-29 leads to Paneth cell loss, which dampens antimicrobial activity, likely promotes small intestinal dysbiosis, in turn compromising barrier integrity and leading to increased risk of inflammation.
+Paneth cell defects have long been implicated in the pathogenesis of CD and, in fact, are more prevalent in children compared with adults (54, 55).
+We suggest that the aberrant elevation of miR-29 in pediatric CD, but not adult CD, may contribute to this difference.
 Our findings add to the rich and complex web of intestinal miR-29 behavior.